wazuh/wazuh-documentation/source/development/wazuh-cluster.rst

 3. Workers stop sending information to the master (:ref:`Agent groups sync <agent-groups-sync>`) about any agent-group they have received in this task.
 4. The worker compares the checksum of its database with the checksum of the master's.
 5. If the checksum has been different for 10 consecutive times, the worker notifies the master.
-6. If notified, the master sends to the worker all the agent-groups information.
+6. When notified, the master sends to the worker all the agent-groups information.
 7. The worker overwrites its database with the agent-groups information it has received from the master.

 Local agent-groups thread